janpisl/Spatineo-GIS-project/README.md

 - `output_dir`: Directory where the output data will be placed.

 `[input]`
 - `first_axis_direction`: Define the first axis direction for input data.
 Options: `east`, `north`, `epsg` (pyproj database), `auto` (guess from the service).
-Prefer `auto` option.
+Prefer `auto` option, but try somethign else if there'll problems with the order.

 `[result]`
-- `resolution`: Resolution with which the analysis is done (in meters)
+- `resolution`: Resolution with which the analysis is done (in meters).
+Optimal value is usually somewhere between 1000 and 100000.
+The bigger the resolution, the faster the algorithm is.
+Downside of the big resolution is rougher result.
 - `output_crs`: Output coordinate reference system (EPSG-code)
 - `first_axis_direction`: Define the first axis direction for output data.
 Options: `east`, `epsg` (pyproj database).
 Prefer `east` option, because GIS softwares are usually not awared of north first order even with geographic coordinates.

 `[other]`
 - `max_features_for_validation`: Used for WFS validation.
 If number of features in a layer used for validation exceeds the limit, validation is skipped.
 If not set, validation is performed regardless of the feature count.
+Experimentally suggested value: 100000.
 - `max_raster_size`: Maximum size of the raster file in pixels.
-If this value is exceeded, resolution decreases to meet the requirement. **This is crucial for the program runtime.**
+If this value is exceeded, resolution decreases to meet the requirement. **This is crucial for the program runtime.** Experimentally suggested value: 500000.

 See the example files [process_config.ini](sample_data/process_config.ini) and [batch_config.ini](batch/process_config.ini).

+To adjust result, see also constants `THRESHOLD_CONSTANT` in [Algorithm.py](/src/Algorithm.py) (affects the interpretation of data existence), and `SMOOTHING_FACTOR` (affects the smoothing of the raster) and  `SIMPLIFICATION_FACTOR` (affects the simplification of vector result) in [ResultData.py](/src/ResultData.py)

 ### Running